psrc/urbansim/psrc_parcel/data_preparation/README.txt

           * otherwise, comment out the entry "expected_sale_price_model" in "models" (make sure the development_project_proposals directory in your baseyear cache has the attribute 'unit_price_expected', which is the result of the eliminated model)
+      - if you want to re-run the development sampling model starting with the zone where your previous run ended, make sure that the development_project_proposals directory in your baseyear cache has the most recent version of the attribute 'status_id' (the model flushes the dataset every 10 zones into the simulation directory).
       - invoke the start_run.py command (Step 1.) again

 III.
 Assign buildings to households